 We land at Liverpool this noon, and the end of our 18th day.
 The Irish and English shores in sight yesterday and today are a contrast in their rich green verdure and advanced cultivation to those we left behind us in America, dotted even in New Jersey and on Long Island with snow, or the barrenness and deadness of winter.
 The season here seems like the last of our May.
 We spend but a few days in England now, going over to Paris for May, and returning to Britain for the riper and richer June.
 We shall give you a gossiping personal letter occasionally, but a tour for health will not cheat its purpose with writing the oft repeated story of foreign travel.
 S. B.

 Interestingly, the letter closes a temporal gap, as if to reduce the geographic distance between Bowles and his reader.
 “The season here seems like the last of our May,” he writes, likening England in late April to New England’s May.
-Thus, he and Dickinson occupy the same clime despite being separated by continents, and because the letter wouldn’t be published until May in the Springfield Republican, the “now” and the climate of the letter converge with the “now” and the climate of Amherst upon reading.
+Thus, he and Dickinson occupy the same clime despite being separated by continents, and because the letter wouldn’t be published until May in the Springfield Republican, the “now” and the climate of the letter converge with the “now” and the climate of Amherst, upon Dickinson's reading.

 When the best is gone I know that other things are not of consequence.
 The Heart wants what it wants – or else it does not care (L262).